 - The customer must notify United that he or she is planning to use a POC on board the aircraft.

-- The customer must have a signed written doctor's statement.
-United suggests printing the Medical Verification Statement (PDF: 70 KB) available on this website.
+- The customer must have a signed written Medical Certificate for POC Use.
+United suggests printing the Medical Certificate for POC Use available on this website.

-- State the expected total operating time (duration) of the POC extends the entire length of the flight plus three hours
+- State that the expected total operating time (duration) of the POC extends the entire length of the flight plus three hours.

 - The customer must ensure that he or she has ample batteries to power the POC for the duration of the flight, any ground connection time where the POC will be used, plus three additional hours to allow for unanticipated delays.
-United does not have electrical power available for customer use on most of its aircraft.
-Aircraft in-seat electrical power is available on a limited number of aircraft, and there is no guarantee that the in-seat power will be operative.
-Flights operated by United Express will have no in-seat power.
+United does not have electrical power available for customer use on all of its aircraft.
+In-seat electrical power is available on only a limited number of aircraft, and there is no guarantee that any available in-seat power will be operative.
+Flights operated by United Express do not have in-seat power.

-Customers wanting to use a POC on board should advise the airline of their oxygen requirement when making reservations with United.
-Customers using a POC who make reservations with a travel agent or on the Internet need to contact the United Customer Contact Center in advance of travel to ensure that United has all of the necessary information and can assist the customer in meeting travel requirements.
+Customers wanting to use a POC on board should advise United when making reservations.
+Customers using a POC who make reservations with a travel agent or on the internet need to contact the United Customer Contact Center at least 48 hours in advance of travel to ensure that United has all of the necessary information and can assist the customer in meeting travel requirements.
 Failure to meet the requirements will result in denied use of the POC during travel.
-Customers in the U.S. can contact the disability desk directly at 1-800-228-2744.
+Customers in the U.S. or Canada can contact the Accessibility Desk directly at 1-800-228-2744.

 Book a flight for a customer with a POC